Greentech Media’s Must-Read Energy Storage Stories of 2020

 This year, the industry grappled with the ramifications of 2019's battery fire and explosion at the McMicken facility, which injured four firefighters near Phoenix, Arizona.

 It took until this summer for the investigation to wrap up, so 2020 was when we got to process the findings.
 The investigation found that a cell failure caused thermal runaway, and the fire suppression installed at the facility was not powerful enough to stop the heat from propagating throughout a rack of battery cells.
-The lack of ventilation meant that dangerous gases built up inside the container, until first responders opened the door, which created the conditions for an explosion.
+The lack of ventilation meant that dangerous gases built up inside the container until first responders opened the door, which created the conditions for an explosion.

 The findings suggest that designs considered state-of-the-art just a few years ago actually contained several safety flaws.
 But storage providers did not wait until the report was published to fix that problem.
 The major battery integrators have switched to safer designs, including ventilation and cabinet-based enclosures that protect against propagation.